vivianngo97/Punctuation_Transcription/README.md

 # Future Considerations
 These are some enhancements that could improve the performance of the model.
-- include word embeddings using wordnet or word2vec
+- Include word embeddings using wordnet or word2vec
-- tune parameters of the model to improve diagnostics
+- Tune parameters of the model to improve diagnostics
-- use POS tag as a feature
+- Use POS tag as a feature
-- map rare words to a common word that has the same POS tag (e.g. map all rare proper nouns to "John")
+- Map rare words to a common word that has the same POS tag (e.g. map all rare proper nouns to "John")

 # Examples